 Located on a 480-meter hill, the Castle of Ioannina in Epirus overlooks Pamvotis Lake.
 Its current form dates back to the late Ottoman period while it still includes elements belonging to an earlier Byzantine fortification.

 The castle was founded by the Byzantine Emperor Justinian in the 6th century AD.
 The city of Ioannina flourished after the Fourth Crusade when many wealthy Byzantine families fled there following the sack of Constantinople.
 Ioannina surrendered to the Ottomans in 1430.
 Between 1430 and 1868, the city was the administrative center of the Pashalik of Yanina.
 The most notorious figure during this period was Ali Pasha.

 Castle of Lepanto

-The Castle of Lepanto, or the Castle of Nafpaktos as it is otherwise known, is one of the most well-maintained castles of Greece and a perfect example of Greek architecture in terms of fortifications.
+The Castle of Lepanto, or the Castle of Nafpaktos as it is otherwise known, is one of the most well-maintained castles of Greece and a perfect example of Greek fortification architecture.

 The entrance to the Gulf of Nafpaktos was the battleground of one of the most important naval conflicts in history.
 The Battle of Lepanto (1571) represents the moment when the naval power of the Ottoman Empire was almost entirely destroyed by combined European forces.